Computational Biology

 Admission to the Program

 Applicants for the Computational Biology PhD are expected to have a strong foundation in relevant stem fields, achieved by coursework in at least two computational biology subfields (including, but not limited to, advanced topics in biology, computer science, mathematics, statistics).
 Typical students admitted to the program have demonstrated outstanding potential as a research scientist and have clear academic aptitude in multiple disciplines, as well as excellent communication skills.
-This is assessed based on research experience, coursework & grades, essays, personal background, and letters of recommendation.
+This is assessed based on research experience, coursework & grades, essays (statement of purpose & personal history), and letters of recommendation.
 Three letters of recommendation are required, but up to five can be submitted.
-The GRE is no longer accepted or used as part of the review (this includes both the general and subject exams).
-The program does *not* offer a Masters degree in Computational Biology.

 Doctoral Degree Requirements